“There’s always a time to shine,” she said, curling her bottom lip.

 But before I can answer her, she continues . . .

 “I like to take out my pastel pink shirts on these occasions when I feel shiny.
-Reminds me of cotton candy and the summer of 1972— or a breezy blouse that’s indigo blue.
+It reminds me of cotton candy and the summer of 1972— or a breezy blouse that’s indigo blue.

 She looks up again with a glazed expression.